 I am the director of prelicensure nursing at WGU.
 This means I am an operational and academic manager of WGU’s prelicensure nursing program that is available in five states across the country, Indiana being one of them.
 I represent the university through the Board of Nursing and our accreditors.
 I also do a lot of supervision and oversee all members of faculty in Indiana that work face-to-face with WGU Indiana students.

 How does prelicensure nursing ONLINE work?

 Unlike other WGU Indiana degrees, the only section of the prelicensure nursing degree that is taught online is the class portion.
-This works just as a normal WGU degree, where students have a course instructor and mentor and complete their online modules.
+This works just as a normal WGU degree, where students have an instructor and mentor and complete their online modules.
 The clinical portion of the nursing degree is done in person.
 Students work one-on-one with a presector taking care of real patients at a hospital.
 WGU Indiana partners with hospitals across the state including Elkhart General Hospital, Community Health Network, Good Samaritan, Deaconess Midtown Hospital in Evansville, and more.
 In addition to courses and clinicals, nursing students must complete labs and simulations.
 For this portion of the degree, WGU Indiana rents lab spaces in community colleges and hospitals in Indiana, and uses their sim labs on the weekend to teach students.